MicrosoftDocs/customer-insights/ci-docs/audience-insights/get-started.md

   - customerInsights
 ---

-# Get started with Dynamics 365 Customer Insights audience insights capability
+# Get started with Dynamics 365 Customer Insights

-Audience insights can help you build a deeper understanding of your customers.
+Customer Insights can help you build a deeper understanding of your customers.
 Connect data from various transactional, behavioral, and observational sources to create a 360-degree customer view.
 Use these insights to drive customer-centric experiences and processes.
 Unify and understand customer data and harness it for intelligent insights and actions.

 ## Step 1: Create an environment

 To start, you first have to create an environment to work in.
 If your organization already purchased a license, see [Create an environment](create-environment.md).
-To start a trial for audience insights, see [Set up a trial environment](../trial-signup.md).
+To start a trial for Customer Insights, see [Set up a trial environment](../trial-signup.md).

-## Step 2: Explore audience insights
+## Step 2: Explore Customer Insights

-The first time you sign in to audience insights, you can configure settings and explore the product.
+The first time you sign in to Customer Insights, you can configure settings and explore the product.

-1. [Sign in to audience insights](https://home.ci.ai.dynamics.com) using your Microsoft Azure Active Directory (AAD) user account.
+1. [Sign in to Customer Insights](https://home.ci.ai.dynamics.com) using your Microsoft Azure Active Directory (AAD) user account.

-1. [Change the environment](manage-environments.md#switch-environments) to see demo data and [explore audience insights](home.md).
+1. [Change the environment](manage-environments.md#switch-environments) to see demo data and [explore Customer Insights](home.md).

 ##  Step 3: Ingest, unify, and set up relationships for your data